 Meanwhile, the belief in Heaven’s Lord developed such that it came to be synonymous with a Shaman Ongon.
 Researchers of the nineteenth century found a similar concept to “Totem” in a Native American tribe that meant their origin or relationship.

 According to shamans, on the one hand, the Blue Heaven was visible to everybody as a natural phenomenon that influenced the fertility of the land.
-On the other hand, human activity is conducted by the blessing of the Blue Heaven and every person is cared for and protected by it, so they considered as a force or spirit too.
+On the other hand, human activity is conducted by the blessing of the Blue Heaven, and every person is cared for and protected by it, so they are considered as a force or spirit too.
 In this regard a shaman invocation says:

 …During the change of generations up to a root,

 Please bless me with white paths,

 For which I am directing to the Visible World,

 Shaman believers considered there are a number of activities necessary to ensure that their own Heaven did not desert them.
 Firstly, they had to be faithful and respectful to their Lord and grant it proper respect.
 Secondly, one’s property and livestock protected by his or her Heaven Lord should also be respected as sacred.